-Most likely, you’re throwing your money away on sales coaching.
+Most likely, you’re throwing your money away on ineffective sales coaching.
 And you’re not alone.

-When it comes to coaching a sales team, it takes intentionality and a strategy to help your sales reps sell effectively and become as successful as possible.
-According to research, 75% of sales organizations waste resources due to random and informal coaching approaches.
-If you don’t have a plan for sales coaching, you’re most likely failing.
+When it comes to coaching a sales team, it takes intentionality and strategy to help your sales reps sell effectively and become as successful as possible.
+According to research from CSO Insights, 75% of sales organizations waste resources due to random and informal coaching approaches.
+If you don’t have a formal and dynamic coaching plan, you’re most likely failing.

-Many sales managers got to their position because they were successful sales reps.
-That does not automatically translate, though, to the leadership and coaching skills required to lead a successful team.
+A lot of people in sales leadership got to their position because they were successful sales reps.
+That does not automatically translate, though, to the direction and coaching skills required to lead a successful team.
 Just because someone is fantastic at selling doesn’t mean they are a fantastic sales trainer.

-As a result, they may not realize or possess the skills to effectively coach their teams.
-However, sales coaching is a critical component of sales team success.
-The same study above also found that companies with an effective sales coaching program have 28% higher win rates than those who don’t.
+Some sales managers may not realize or possess the skills needed for effective sales team coaching.
+However, coaching is a critical component of a sales team’s success.
+The study from CSO Insights also found that companies with an effective sales coaching program have a 28% higher win rate on average than those who don’t.

 So what does it take to coach a team to success?
 We’ve broken down everything you need to know about sales coaching, including what it is, what differentiates good from bad coaching, and how to improve your sales coaching process.

 What is Sales Coaching?

-Managers use sales coaching to help sales reps improve their performance and achieve their goals.
-It is an ongoing process after onboarding to continue training reps and to provide the necessary instruction to make sure they continue to learn and grow in their sales position.
+Sales coaching is used by managers to help reps strengthen sales skills, improve their performance, and achieve their goals.
+It is an ongoing process after onboarding to continue to provide the necessary instruction, making sure reps continue to learn and grow in their sales position.

-Sales coaching requires assessing areas of strength for each salesperson, as well as where they need improvement.
-Managers or coaches provide feedback that allows them to develop their skills and improve their behaviors to achieve their sales goals.
+Effectively coaching a sales team requires assessing the areas of strength for each salesperson, as well as where they need improvement.
+Sales leadership then provides feedback that allows them to develop their skills and improve their behaviors to consistently achieve their sales goals.

-So what separates coaching that is helpful versus coaching that is just wasting everyone’s time?
+So what differentiates coaching that is helpful from coaching that is just wasting everyone’s time?

-As the statistic from the introduction, not all coaching is equal.
-While almost half of all managers state that they spend between 30-60 minutes individually coaching reps, that doesn’t mean they’re doing it well.
+As the statistic we mentioned above indicates, not all coaching is equal.
+While almost half of all sales managers state that they regularly spend between 30-60 minutes individually coaching reps, that doesn’t mean they’re doing it well.

-Good sales managers came to the meeting with the homework done to start getting into the important topics immediately.
-They would then be able to ask about what the current sales approach is and what the next steps are for the current prospects.
-This allows you and your rep to effectively strategize together on how to progress the deal, account or relationship.
+Good sales managers come to a coaching meeting with the homework done that allows them to start getting into the important topics immediately.
+Then they can ask about what the current sales approach is and what the next steps are for the current prospects.
+This allows you and your rep to effectively strategize together on how to progress the deal, account, or relationship.

-In contrast, my worst managers began each meeting with, “So, what have you been up to?”
+My worst sales managers began each meeting with, “So, what have you been up to?”

 Instead of already knowing what I had going on in my pipeline, we would waste precious time as I’d catch them up to speed.
-They didn’t have time to come up with actionable advice or strategy.
+This then meant that they didn’t have time to come up with actionable advice or relevant strategy.
 Instead, they would have to come up with solutions and ideas on the spot, which are rarely the best approach to any situation.

-Sales coaching needs to be tailored and individualized to fit where their rep is on their sales journey.
+Sales coaching needs to be tailored and individualized to fit where each rep is on their sales journey.
 Without a specific understanding of where they are, you cannot effectively serve as a sales coach.
 So, take the time to do your homework and utilize the data and information you have available to you to help guide your coaching.

 Doing your homework as a sales coach means understanding who you should focus on, what topic areas you should concentrate on, and what coaching methods you should utilize.

-Here are some steps you can take to pinpoint those things and get the most out of your time coaching sales reps:
+Here are some steps you can take to pinpoint those things and get the most out of your time coaching a sales team: